Beloved Michigan Cop Took Vacation. COVID Made It His Last.

 Here was a different kind of threat—one that hasn’t gone away, not even close, despite vaccines and a year of lockdowns and misery.

-“We’re used to watching suspects’ hands and never turning our back,” McCarthy said.
+“We’re used to watching suspects’ hands and never turning our back,” McDonald said.
 “This is something you cannot defend yourself from.”

 Despite all the precautions they had all taken, the best of them had fallen.